midhunvnadh/MindRewind/README.md

 # Client Side
-1. We use sass (improves website compactibility)
+1. We use sass (improves website compatibility)
 2. #JustContibute
 3. SQL file is provided.
 It consists of 2 tables.
 Table_name : mindrewind
 4. Add More Features